psanan/website/website/README.md

 # Source for patricksanan.org

-This is a "fun" website, in the learning-to-code, web 1.0 sense.
+This is a "fun" website, in the web 1.0 sense.

 It tries to avoid layers of abstraction and complication beyond [basic HTML and CSS](https://developer.mozilla.org).
 It takes